Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

           // generateOutput.json: See #GenerateOutput
           "$ref": "#/definitions/RunOptions"
         },
+        "preprocessDryRunGetPackageName": {
+          // If this options is set to true, generateScript will first run with
+          // "dryRun": true to get package name and related readme.md,
+          // then for each package, checkout the expected branch and launch generateScript.
+          "type": "boolean",
+          "default": false
+        },
         "parseGenerateOutput": {
           // Will this script output to generateOutput.json.
           // If not, default behavior will be applied that outcome will be